Our pick of the bunch

 Ko Lipe’s popularity has resulted in well over 100 accommodation options, from massive beach resorts to tiny camping outfits and everything in between.
 For a while the trend was to build bigger, higher and more expensive, though a select few places have preserved a low-key vibe.
 Here are our suggestions for the best places to stay on Ko Lipe, across various budgets.
 Price ranges included here are for high season; expect drastic rate drops in the wetter months.

-Unlike on larger islands where several kilometres might separate one beach from the next, location is less of an issue on Lipe.
-The small size makes it easy to walk from one place to another.
-Keep extremes in mind—like eastern Pattaya Beach for nightlife and the northwestern coves for seclusion—while choosing mainly on the merits of accommodation quality rather than location.
-Even inland options are no more than a five-minute stroll from one (or more) of the beaches.
+Unlike on larger islands where long distances might separate one beach from another, location is less of an issue on Lipe.
+Keep extremes in mind—like eastern Pattaya Beach for nightlife and the western coves for seclusion—while choosing mainly on the merits of accommodation quality rather than location.
+Also check out Beaches on Ko Lipe for detailed profiles of each of them.

 By David Luekens

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.